Propane consumers should review the following propane pricing tips to avoid becoming a victim of propane price gouging.

 It is very important to conduct your own propane pricing research on a regular basis to ensure that your price is competitive.
 If you are not participating in a supplier pre-buy or price-cap program and your suppliers daily propane prices for customers with a leased propane tank are not publicly posted, consider the following methods of propane pricing research:

-(1) Check to make sure your propane supplier is clearly printing your exact propane price per gallon on each delivery ticket.
-If these documents fail to show your propane price per gallon, contact your supplier and request that your propane price per gallon be included on future delivery tickets (in some areas, this is state law).
+(1) A very important propane pricing tip includes checking to make sure your propane supplier is clearly printing your exact propane price per gallon on each delivery ticket.
+If these documents fail to show your propane price per gallon, contact your supplier and request that your propane price per gallon be included on future delivery tickets (in some areas, this is the law).
 Your propane price per gallon information from your current supplier is absolutely critical for your propane pricing research.
 Without being aware of your propane price per gallon, you will be unable to compare propane prices offered by other suppliers in your area.

 Many propane companies declare that they offer “competitive propane prices”, yet they fail to provide proof by showing their current propane prices on their website or through another public display.
 A company that merely states that they offer “competitive propane prices”, without proof, should not be enough for you to rest assured that your supplier charges competitive propane prices.
 To protect yourself from overpaying, you must take control of the matter by demanding that your propane supplier communicate your current propane price per gallon before each delivery (current propane pricing on company website, fax, voice-mail or e-mail, etc.) for comparison with your other local propane suppliers.
 If you wait until after your delivery to compare your suppliers propane pricing, you may find it very difficult, if not impossible, to find out what the other local propane suppliers were charging on the date that your supplier made a recent delivery without disclosing the propane price per gallon prior to the delivery.